Skip to Content

 Alternatives

-If you want a Shimano reel then this is going to be the least expensive you are going to find that can handle the larger species.
-The next step up in the Shimano line of reels would be the Shimano Spheros SW which is one of the best reels from Shimano when you compare the features you get for the price.
+If you want a Shimano reel, this will be the least expensive you will find that can handle the larger species.
+The next step up in the Shimano line of reels would be the Shimano Spheros SW, one of the best reels from Shimano when you compare the features you get for the price.
+Speaking of price, this reel will cost you about 50% more.

 In Conclusion

-If you are a Shimano diehard and you know who you are — and you are looking for a no-frills saltwater reel that can be used for everything from surfcasting to jigging and going after the larger pelagic species then this might be a good solution for you.
+If you are a Shimano diehard and you know who you are — and you are looking for a no-frills saltwater reel that can be used for everything from surfcasting to jigging and going after the larger pelagic species, then this might be a good solution for you.

 SHIMANO Socorro SW Heavy Duty Saltwater Fishing Reel | Amazon